-- 1. The investor and the Host State may agree at any time to have recourse to mediation under: - a. any Mediation Rules adopted by African institutions; - b. the ICSID Mediation Rules; or - c. any other Mediation Rules agreed by the parties. - 2.
+- 1. The investor and the Host State may agree at any time to have recourse to mediation under: - a. any Mediation Rules adopted by African institutions; - b. the International Centre for Settlement of Investment Disputes (ICSID) Mediation Rules; or - c. any other Mediation Rules agreed by the parties. - 2.
 Unless the parties agree otherwise: - a. the fees and expenses of the mediator(s) and the fees and costs of the administering institution shall be borne equally by the parties to the mediation; and - b. each party shall bear any other costs it incurs in connection with the mediation.